Ching Dynasty Era and Islam in China :

 Islamic Ethnic Minorities in China :

-Responsible for the conquering of the West in the Ching Dynasty Era were the succesful first 3 Emperors, Kangxi, Yongzheng and Qianlong (see History of the Ching Dynasty).
-The latter of whom completed the task of shaping the Chinese Territory that (roughly) remains today as the Peoples Republic of China.
-In 1759 AD the Chinese led by their Qianlong Emperor in person conquer the Tarim Basin (Taklamakan Desert), resulting in the Khojas fleeing to Kokand, a city in Fergana Province in eastern Uzbekistan.
-In 1768 AD Eastern (Chinese) Turkestan is finally subdued by the Chinese and officially renamed "Xinjiang" (Western Territories).
-After 1771 AD the Ching Dynasty attempts to bring the Kazakhs into a vassal relationship.
+Responsible for the conquering of the West in the Qing Dynasty Era were the succesful first 3 Emperors: Kangxi, Yongzheng and Qianlong (see History of the Ching Dynasty).
+The latter of these three completed the task of shaping the Chinese Territory that (roughly) remains today as the Peoples Republic of China.

 Click Map to go to Full Sized Version !